 Ecommerce shoppers understand their information is logged and stored with each transaction, even if anonymously.

-Brick and mortar retailers collect data through cash registers and gather geographic information by entering ZIP codes.
+Brick and mortar retailers collect data through POS software and gather geographic information by entering ZIP codes.

 The information that can be collected is varied, but at a minimum includes customer, transactional, inventory, and shipment data.

 There’s also data to be mined in social media, location and in-store movement.

 Retailers have always needed to pay attention to what customers are thinking.

 Whether the buzz is about a hot brand, a rising trend, or a celebrity endorsement, savvy retailers are in-the-know.

 Today, much of that type of information is just a click away, on platforms including Facebook, Twitter, Instagram or Pinterest.

 “Social listening” requires retailers to pay attention to what target customers are saying.